Copyright for staff

 Digital copying and communicating

-Stringent Licence conditions apply to online communications.
+Limits to the amount of online communication are the same as for photocopying.
+However, stringent licence conditions apply to online communications.
 Making third party copyright material available via websites or Blackboard without permission from the copyright owner risks breaching the Copyright Act (1968).

-To ensure compliance the University requires that copying and communication of online copyright material is managed via Course Readings.
+To ensure compliance, the University requires that copying and communication of online copyright material is managed via Course Readings.

 Radio, television and podcasts